shoaibrayeen/Programmers-Community/readMe.md

-# C++ Community
+# Programmers Community
 __These implementations are for learning purposes.
-They may be less efficient than the implementations in the C++ standard template library.__
+The solution would be provided in C, C++, Java or Python.__

 # Contribution Guidelines
 - A working Program should be pushed.